-Make your very own Succulent Garden Wreath with these easy-to-follow instructions.
+Make your very own Succulent Garden Wreath with these easy to follow instructions.
 There are 5 simple steps to creating your custom succulents wreath that makes the perfect garden touch to spruce up your doorway, your living room or excite your office and give you a touch of the great outdoors.
-This is a great project for garden clubs, classrooms, and individuals to make at home.

 Some photos and modified instructions used by permission from gardenapothecary.com